Open Menu Close Menu Open Search Close Search

 One of I-Club's showcase activities is the annual Parade of Nations, which brings together people of all cultures to share and experience different aspects of each other's culture through music, dance, performance and fashion.

-Award winners are nominated by his/her peers and selected by a committee consisting of I-Club officers, leaders from different cultural and ethnic organizations at Tufts, and a member of the International Center staff.
+Award winners are nominated by their peers and selected by a committee consisting of I-Club officers, leaders from different cultural and ethnic organizations at Tufts, and a member of the International Center staff.

 About the Chapman Award